The Region of BC’s Best

 The region offers a range of rural and urban lifestyles, from the ranching communities in Lower Nicola to the convergence of the Fraser and Thompson Rivers in Lytton, from the wilderness of the North Thompson Valley to the hub of the City of Kamloops.
 It is home to more than 60 provincial parks, 12 regional libraries and Thompson Rivers University.

 The TNRD plays a key role in providing services that can be delivered efficiently and effectively through region-wide service delivery models.
 These include the regional library system, planning and development, recycling and solid waste, various community services, water and wastewater utilities, and a film commission.

-As a local government, the TNRD delivers over 115 services to help make this the region of BC’s best. and administers the Thompson Regional Hospital District.
+As a local government, the TNRD delivers more than 120 services to help make this the region of BC’s best and administers the Thompson Regional Hospital District.